What Is Antibiotic Resistance?

 What Causes These Changes in the Bacteria?

-2. One of the primary reasons for antibiotic resistance is self-medication.
+• One of the primary reasons for antibiotic resistance is self-medication.
 In today's world, everyone has become a doctor with the help of information available on the internet.
 However, taking medications (antibiotics) without a medical professional's prescription can lead to antibiotic resistance.
-Paving the way for this is that antibiotics are available to buy over-the-counter.
+Paving the way for this is that antibiotics are available to buy over the counter.
 Economic crisis and lack of doctors and hospitals are other reasons.

-5. Even pandemics play a role in developing antibiotic resistance.
-Especially during COVID, there was a skyrocketing increase in the usage of antibiotics.
+• Even pandemics play a role in developing antibiotic resistance.
+Especially during COVID-19, there was a skyrocketing increase in the usage of antibiotics.

 How to Reduce the Rate of Superbug Spread?

-• Use only antibiotics prescribed to you.
-That means stay away from grandma's medicine cupboard when you are ill and consult an actual health care professional.
+• Use only antibiotics prescribed.
+That means staying away from grandma's medicine cupboard when ill and consulting an actual healthcare professional.

-• Always make sure if the prescribed antibiotics are necessary to cure the infection.
+• Always make sure that the prescribed antibiotics are necessary to cure the infection.
 There is no harm in cross-checking with the doctor.

-• Complete the course of antibiotics as directed by a medical professional and try not to skip any doses, even when you start feeling better and there are ten big pills left to swallow.
+• Complete the course of antibiotics as directed by a medical professional and try not to skip any doses, even when starting to feel better and there are ten big pills left to swallow.
 If left halfway, the remaining bacteria become resistant to antibiotics.

-• Do not demand antibiotics from your doctor.
-Your healthcare professional understands which conditions require antibiotics and which do not.
+• Do not demand antibiotics from the doctor.
+Healthcare professionals understand which conditions require antibiotics and which do not.
 Allow them to guide you accordingly.

 • Try to prevent infection from spreading within the home, school, or work.
 Always maintain hygiene, attend to illness promptly, and stay away from work or school when ill.

-• Do not use antibiotics for viral or parasitic infections.
-Your healthcare professional will be able to help you identify which infections are bacterial and whether they require antibiotics.
+• Avoid using antibiotics for viral or parasitic infections.
+A healthcare professional can help identify bacterial infections and determine if antibiotics are necessary.

-• Let your health professional know that you know about the consequences of misuse and overuse of antibiotics and do not wish to contribute to the spread.
+• Inform the healthcare professional about being aware of the consequences of misuse and overuse of antibiotics and not wishing to contribute to the spread.

 • To prevent antibiotic resistance spread, even the industries producing antibiotics should treat the wastewater well to minimize exposure of environmental bacteria to the antibiotics.

-• Educate your friends and family about the antibiotic resistance spread and ways to prevent it.
+• Educate friends and family about the antibiotic resistance spread and ways to prevent it.

 Conclusion: